 - Conviction for a crime that was later pardoned by the Governor of Texas or the US President

 If you do not qualify for expunction of your charge, you may still be in luck.
 Texas law also allows a petition for nondisclosure if you have completed deferred adjudication.
-Different than expungement in Texas, deferred adjudication is a type of plea deal where the defendant pleads “guilty” or “no contest” to their charges in exchange for meeting certain requirements laid out by the court of law, including community supervision.
+Deferred adjudication is a type of plea deal where the defendant pleads “guilty” or “no contest” to their charges in exchange for meeting certain requirements laid out by the court of law, including community supervision.

 - Aggravated kidnapping